dtambussi/ae-exercise/README.md

 Due to technical issues with my home setup, plus time constraints, I ended up generating jar file with IntelliJ.
 It is larger than it should be.

+Last commit did not change the algorithm itself, only added element contents to result to make output more clear.